domchristie/turn/README.md

 Adding during a View Transition.
 Useful when combining View Transitions with custom exit/enter animations.

 ### `turn-enter`
 Added after any requests have completed and previous animations/transitions have completed.
-Removed once the aimations have completed.
+Removed once the animations have completed.

+## Events

+### `turn:before-transition`
+Dispatched just before a View Transition is started.
+Ideal for setting up `view-transition-name`s before the View Transition performs its capturing. `event.detail` includes:
+- `action`: the action of the visit (`advance` or `restore`)
+- `initiator`: the element the visit was triggered from (an `a`, `form`, or `html` element if a Back/Forward navigation)
+- `newBody`: the incoming `<body>` that will be transitioned to
+- `sourceUrl`: the URL the page is transitioning from

 ### Usage with Tailwind CSS